 - Low absorption and utilization rates because of weakened or age-related slow down of digestive function

-Consequently, most of us are deficient in nutrients.
-Choosing locally grown organic produce, and eating a mostly whole food vegan diet plan is important to getting as many nutrients in their natural form as possible.
-Spend your money on quality foods first, but it makes good sense to take a multivitamin as a backup source of nutrients.
+Consequently, most of us are deficient in nutrients and it makes good sense to take a supplement as a backup source of nutrients.

 Using these recommended supplements will give you a baseline of nutrients, but they should always go along with a healthy diet and regular exercise.
 Remember that supplements don’t make up for a poor diet, or for a stressful lifestyle.
 Think of them as your back up plan, not as your main source of nutrition.

 There is a big difference in quality of some supplements over others.
 There are synthetic and non-active forms of nutrients that are cheaper to produce, and low quality supplements tend to use those forms.

 They might have a lower price tag, but in the end are a waste of money because your body won’t be able to use the nutrients.
 Even taking a lower dose of quality nutrients gives you more value than a cheap supplement.

 Tablets can be difficult to absorb, so go with capsules, chewables, or liquid supplements with ingredients from natural (non-synthetic) sources.